 ![]() |

-Liz Hilton is a local business owner who owns Knitit, a company that makes innovative products with machine knitting.
+Liz Hilton is a local businesswoman who owns Knitit, a company that makes innovative products with machine knitting.
 If you’ve traveled through the airport in Grand Rapids, Michigan, you may have seen a large ad on the wall that says, “Next time you fly, sleep like a baby.”
-In the ad is Liz, in an adult version of the Swaddelini, a garment her company developed to help newborns sleep better.
+In the ad is Liz, in an adult version of the Swaddelini, a garment that she developed to help newborns sleep better.

-Before Liz started with computerized machines, she learned to use manual flatbed knitting machines, and she has several that she would love to give to Kingsway.
+Before Liz started with computerized machines, she learned to use manual flatbed knitting machines, and she has several that she would love to share with Kingsway.
 But now her expanding business and her four young children take up all of her time.
 For years she’s been praying to find someone to help refurbish her machines and bring them to Uganda.

-A few weeks ago she and I (Lois) met with the local machine knitting club, and met the chair of the club, Marcia Veltman, who had years of experience working with them and fixing them.
-(I don’t have a picture of Marcia, but here’s a child’s sweater she made on her machine in an afternoon.)
+A few weeks ago she and I (Lois) met with the local machine knitting club, and met Marcia Veltman, who has had years of experience using and fixing these machines.
+(I don’t have a picture of Marcia, but here’s a child’s sweater she made on her machine in just an afternoon.)

 More importantly, Marcia has always had a feeling that somehow God would use her machine knitting skills in missions some day.
-She also knew Milly, who had visited her church and stayed with her cousin Sandy.
+She also knew Milly, who had visited her church and stayed with her cousin Sandy, who has traveled to Uganda several times.

 Bringing Machines to Kingsway

-So we are now planning to send Marcia to Uganda in June with machines for Kingsway, and God has begun to open the way.
-We still have puzzles to figure out, like how to pack knitting machines, which are heavy (35 lbs / 16 kg) and long (43″ / 110 cm), as luggage.
-We are hoping to send four machines with her to start because shipping is super expensive otherwise.
+So we are now planning to send Marcia and Sandy to Uganda in June with machines for Kingsway, and God has begun to open the way.
+We still have puzzles to figure out, like how to carry knitting machines as luggage, because they are heavy (35 lbs / 16 kg) and long (43″ / 110 cm).
+We are hoping to send four machines with them to start because shipping is very expensive otherwise.

-If the students can come up with other innovative ideas for projects, they can sell their work to generate funds locally or even worldwide.
+If the students can come up with other innovative knitting projects, they can sell their work locally or even worldwide.
 The training they get will open doors for future jobs and home businesses.

-We are also hoping that having an innovative programs like knitting will give Kingsway an opportunity to attract paying students interested in these programs.
-Many schools compete for students in Uganda, so setting themselves apart is important.
+We are also hoping that having a unique program like machine knitting will help Kingsway attract paying students interested in these opportunities.
+Many schools compete for students in Uganda, so providing innovative ways for students to gain skills will be a very good thing.

 Marcia will visit for two weeks to set the machines up and get students and teachers started, but we are still praying for what will happen after that.
-Of course, Kingsway will need a teacher to actually teach classes on how to use the machines.
-There are machine knitters in Uganda, so maybe someone local will turn up.
+Of course Kingsway will need someone to actually teach the classes on how to use the machines.
+There are machine knitters in Uganda, so maybe we’ll find someone local.
 Or maybe Kingsway can send a recent graduate to train somewhere.
 Or maybe someone reading this blog will feel a calling to go to Uganda and help teach machine knitting there!

-Milly believes that if we get the machines set up at Kingsway and show how beautifully they work, the Lord will open doors for the next step later.
+Milly believes that if we get the machines set up at Kingsway and show how quickly and beautifully they work, the Lord will open doors for the next step later.

 Both the tailoring and knitting programs will need ongoing support, and we are wondering if you would like to help out.
 To do so, please write in the comment line of a donation to Kingsway that you’d like to support their new Practical Skills Programs.